 Oxford Mental Health Economics and Policy

-The Oxford Mental Health Economics and Policy research group brings together world-leading researchers at the intersection of mental health and economics based at the Department of Psychiatry at the University of Oxford.
+The Oxford Mental Health Economics and Policy research group brings together world-leading researchers in intersection of mental health, economics, and policy across the University of Oxford and it is hosted by the Department of Psychiatry.

 The Oxford Mental Health Economics and Policy (OMHEP) group includes experts in mental health, health economics and policy from across the University of Oxford.
 OMHEP is hosted by the Department of Psychiatry and is affiliated with health economics teams at the Health Economics Research Centre in Oxford Population Health, and the Nuffield Department of Primary Care Health Sciences.